ray-project/ray/doc/using-ray-with-tensorflow.md

 NUM_ITERS = 201

 def net_vars_initializer():
-  # Use a seperate graph for each network.
+  # Use a separate graph for each network.
   with tf.Graph().as_default():
     # Seed TensorFlow to make the script deterministic.
     tf.set_random_seed(0)